-As of the close of the current fiscal year, RVCOG's governmental funds reported combined ending fund balances of \$800,712, a net increase of \$11,871 from the prior year.
+As of the close of the current fiscal year, RVCOG's governmental funds reported combined ending fund balances of \$887,338, a net decrease of \$62,285 from the prior year.
+Note that this decrease includes a \$100,000 transfer from the General Fund to the Building Fund to support the purchase of the Central Point Senior Resource Center building from the City of Central Point.

-At the end of the current fiscal year, unreserved fund balance for the General Fund was \$693,872 or 121% of total General Fund expenditures.
+At the end of the current fiscal year, unreserved fund balance for the General Fund was \$527,864 or 121% of total General Fund expenditures.